 A transactional survey measuring repairs satisfaction began in February 2021, where tenants who have a repair completed within their home are sent a text message to complete a short satisfaction survey.
 Satisfaction with all repairs for both tenants and leaseholders is also asked through the Housing Link surveys carried out annually.
-The following two graphs display tenant satisfaction on Council repair completions between July 2021 to September 2021:
+The following two graphs display tenant satisfaction on Council repair completions between October 2021 to December 2021:

 It has been identified that the pandemic has impacted the Department's services which is likely an influencer in the satisfaction scores, and it is evident that satisfaction within housing services corresponds with the speed at which the Department can respond to repair requests.
-The Department has had to apply caution in the speed in which repair orders are completed to reduce the risk of transmission of the coronavirus, so for this reason there have been fewer urgent and non-urgent repairs when compared to previous years, with some repairs given more time to complete.
-Although the easing of lockdown restrictions has given contractors better opportunity to complete repair orders at a faster rate, there has also been an overall increase in repair orders throughout quarter 2 when compared to quarter 1, which has increased the demand and workload for contractors.
-It has also been identified that some contractors have ongoing staffing issues due to the impact of the coronavirus pandemic, which is affecting the speed in which repairs can be completed.
+The Department has had to apply caution in the speed in which repair orders are completed to reduce the risk of transmission of the coronavirus, so for this reason during Q1 there were fewer urgent and non-urgent repairs when compared to previous years, with some repairs given more time to complete.
+Although the easing of lockdown restrictions has given contractors better opportunity to complete repair orders at a faster rate, there has also been an overall increase in repair orders throughout Q2 and Q3 when compared to Q1, which has increased the demand and workload for contractors.
+As was the case during Q2, some contractors have ongoing staffing issues due to the impact of the coronavirus pandemic, which is affecting the speed in which repairs can be completed.
+The recent surge of coronavirus cases with more people contracting coronavirus during the winter period has also impacted contractors ability to respond to repair orders.
 With transactional surveying now in place, the Department is able to obtain a real time satisfaction level for the repairs service which will enable the Department to identify trends and any recurring issues to further improve tenant satisfaction.